Anne and Olivier Bernard in June 2015 during Vinexpo dinner at Domaine de Chevalier

 WHITE WINE

-Domaine de Chevalier is situated in the middle of the forest area in Léognan town's outskirt, around 17 km south of Bordeaux.
-There are 5 ha of "white" vines planted with 70% Sauvignon Blanc and 30% Semillon, which are 25 years old on average.
+Domaine de Chevalier is situated in the middle of a forest area in the outskirts of Léognan town, approximately 17 km south of Bordeaux.
+Five hectares of "white" vines planted with 70% Sauvignon Blanc and 30% Semillon are on average 25 years old.

 Fermentation (alcoholic) occurs at 15-20°C in individual barrels (without swirling) and lasts one month.
-Wine is kept for 18 months in 35% new barrels with occasional sediment stirring and is slightly filtrated.
+Wine is aged for 18 months in 35% new barrels, with occasional stirring of the sediment, and is then slightly filtered.

-Harvest of "white" grapes always goes on in several rounds and can take one month.
-These grapes need much care – they must not be insufficiently ripe (lack of fruit sweetness) or overripe (lack of acidity).
+The harvest of "white" grapes typically occurs in several rounds and can take up to a month.
+These grapes require careful attention – they must not be underripe (lacking in fruit sweetness) or overripe (lacking in acidity).

-Between 15 and 20 pickers collect perfectly ripe grapes under severe selection and do this in 4-10 rounds.
+Between 15 and 20 pickers collect perfectly ripe grapes under strict selection, completing this task in 4-10 rounds.
 Grapes with brown spots and rotten stalks will, of course, not pass through this strict selection.

 Domaine de Chevalier is undoubtedly among the finest white wines of Bordeaux.
 Its incredible refinement, nuance-richness, elegance, structure, and keeping ability have made it a worthy rival to the best white Burgundy wines.

-Domaine de Chevalier enjoys a fantastic reputation among wine freaks and is one of the few dry white wines with long-keeping potential.
+Domaine de Chevalier enjoys a fantastic reputation among wine enthusiasts and is one of the few dry white wines with exceptional aging potential.
 It can easily manage 20-30 years and even longer from its birth date in excellent vintages!
-It takes against you with open arms in the first 3-4 years of its life, then it hibernates for 8-12 years, and afterward, it wakes up to life again.
+It takes you in with open arms in the first 3-4 years of its life, then it hibernates for 8-12 years, and afterward, it wakes up to life again.

-Vintages 1970-1982 were made by the previous owner Claude Ricard, who sold Domaine de Chevalier to the Bernard family in 1983.
-However, he stayed at the property until 1988 to teach young Olivier Bernard the art of making white wine.
-Vintage 1983, 1984, and 1985 were made with the increasing influence of Olivier Bernard, and vintage 1986 was the first one Olivier Bernard was involved 100% in.
-Denis Dubordieu was consulting oenologist here for many years.
+Vintages from 1970 to 1982 were produced by the previous owner, Claude Ricard, who sold Domaine de Chevalier to the Bernard family in 1983.
+However, he remained at the property until 1988, teaching young Olivier Bernard the art of making white wine.
+Vintages 1983, 1984, and 1985 were made with the increasing influence of Olivier Bernard, and vintage 1986 was the first one in which Olivier Bernard was 100% involved.
+Denis Dubordieu was a consulting oenologist here for many years.

-In 2003 Olivier Bernard brought Stephane Derenencourt, the famous oenologist consultant, to help improve red wine quality.
+In 2003, Olivier Bernard brought Stéphane Derenencourt, a renowned oenologist consultant, to help improve the quality of red wine.
 It certainly has happened,

 Tasting notes of white Domaine de Chevalier are mainly from 26 vintages in April 2005.
 The red ones have been updated with impressions from a vertical of 23 wines tasted at the property in April 2012.
 These 23 vintages were - 1983-4-5-6-8-9-1990-5-6-8-9-2000-1-2-3-4-5-6-7-8-9-2010-11.